amingolmahalle/my-debian-config/README.md

 After installation, reboot the system again

-I will hope everything is ok and we don’t have any errors.
+I hope everything is ok and we don’t have any errors.

-Now we need a **file manager** to see files, folders and etc, run the below command for installation:
+Now we need a **file manager** to see files, folders etc, run the below command for installation:

 > sudo apt install nautilus